isomerpages/pa-corp/_tender-details/Tender for Provision of Refuse Collection and Cleaning Works for Chinatown Chinese New Year 2024.md

 Tender for Provision of Refuse Collection and Cleaning Works for Chinatown Chinese New Year 2024
 ==============================================================

-Interested tenderers are invited to tender for the provision of refuse collection and cleaning works for Chinatown Chinese New Year Celebrations 2024.
+Interested tenderers are invited to tender for the Provision of Refuse Collection and Cleaning Works for Chinatown Chinese New Year Celebrations 2024.

 **Calling Committee: Chinatown Festival Committee**